myDUPR/docs/source/index.html.md

 # Introduction

-Welcome to the DUPR API!
+Welcome to the **DUPR API v1.0 (BETA)**!
 You can use our API to upload matches in bulk, search players, get player ratings, fetch DUPR club members ratings, etc. from our database.

 You can view code examples in the dark area to the right, and you can switch the programming language of the examples with the tabs in the top right.

-# Generate Credentials
+# Credentials

 To access these APIs you need to request client **secret** and **key** by contacting us via email on [support@mydupr.com](mailto:support@mydupr.com).
 Please mention your buiness entity name, contact email address and contact person name in request email.
 Generating client secret and key might take 1 - 3 working days.
 Once both client key and secret is generated you will receive it on provided offical email address.